Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

 # Design
 ### The design style of the website is minimalist, fresh and clean looking.
 ## Colours
-  * The colours are chosen to convey nature, fresh clean and nutritious: orange, green, black and white.
+  * The colours are chosen to convey nature, fresh clean and nutritious: green, black and white.

   * Font colours are orange white, adjusted for contrast.